computernewb/collab-vm-server-1.2/README.md

 ```
 pacman -Syu
 # Restart MSYS for the arch you want to compile (e.g on win32 MSYS MinGW 32bit, or on Win64 MSYS MinGW x86_64)
 # Install the Win32 compiler
 pacman -S --noconf mingw-w64-i686-toolchain git
 # Restart MSYS again
 # Install the Win64 compiler
 pacman -S --noconf mingw-w64-x86_64-toolchain git
-# Restart MSYS again
+# Restart MSYS again.
 # Get all of the CollabVM Server dependencies (for Win64).
 ./scripts/grab_deps_w64.sh
 # Get all of the CollabVM Server dependencies (for Win32).
 ./scripts/grab_deps_w32.sh
+# If you get a Permission Denied error, go into the scripts directory and type chmod +x *.sh.
+# Compile the databases
+odb -d sqlite -s -q src\Database\Config.h src\Database\VMSettings.h
 # Finally, build the CollabVM Server.
 make
 # Or for Win32.
 make WARCH=w32
 ```

 #### Linux

+Download ODB from either [the CodeSynthesis website](http://www.codesynthesis.com/products/odb/download.xhtml) or download it from your local repositories.
+(On Ubuntu, you can type `sudo apt install -y odb`).

-Run the following commands:
+Then run the following commands:

 ```
-# on Arch
+# on Arch Linux
 sudo pacman -S base-devel
 # on Debian/Ubuntu
 sudo apt install -y build-essential
+# on Fedora/Red Hat/CentOS/Etc
+sudo yum groupinstall 'Development Tools'
 # Get all of the CollabVM Server dependencies for Linux.
 ./scripts/grab_deps_linux.sh
+# If you get a Permission Denied error, go into the scripts directory and type chmod +x *.sh.
+# Compile the databases
+odb -d sqlite -s -q src\Database\Config.h src\Database\VMSettings.h
 # Finally, build the CollabVM Server.
 make
 ```

 #### MacOS X
-I don't have a machine with MacOSX on it, so I can't tell you how to compile it there or if these instructions are different.
-If someone can compile it and can make a pull request with instructions, it would be vastly appreciated.
+While the server should build on MacOS (X), I don't have a Mac computer to test this on so I don't know what the build instructions are, but they should be the same as Linux.
+(If you get it to compile and you can write instructions, that'd be vastly appreciated!)

 #### BSD
-I don't have a computer running any variant of BSD, so the instructions might be different.
-If anyone can compile it and make a pull request with instructions, that would be great.
+While the server should build on BSD-based operating systems, I don't have a BSD computer to test this on so I don't know what the build instructions are, but they should be the same as Linux.
+(If you get it to compile and you can write instructions, that'd be vastly appreciated!)

 ####  Others?
 QEMU is also available for other platforms, like OpenSolaris and OpenIndiana. collab-vm-server is only supported on Windows and Unix-like operating systems.
 It is unknown if it would run on any other operating systems, but your free to try (let me know if it works).
 There wouldn't be any point in porting the server to any other platform where QEMU is not supported, however (although in the future, there will be many more emulators/hypervisors supported).

 ### All Required Dependencies
 * Boost (I've only tested 1.68, however older versions with a proper chrono::steady_timer constructor that allow a delayed construction should work)
+* GCC 6 (at least)
 * libvncserver
 * libpng
 * libturbojpeg